griptape-ai/griptape/docs/griptape-cloud/data-sources/create-data-source.md

 # Data Sources

 Data Sources are the first step to Griptape's RAG pipeline.
-They allow you to bring your own data to ingest and transform for use with your AI applications via [Knowledge Bases](../knowledge-bases/create-knowledge-base.md).
+They allow you to bring your own data to ingest and transform.
+You can then make one or more Data Source available to your AI applications via [Knowledge Bases](../knowledge-bases/create-knowledge-base.md)

 ## Create a Data Source

 You can [create a Data Source](https://cloud.griptape.ai/data-sources/create) by specifying the required configuration for your chosen Data Source in the cloud console.

-If you do not see a Data Source configuration you'd wish to use, you can submit a request via [Discord](https://discord.gg/gnWRz88eym) or `hello@griptape.ai`.

 ### Web Page